 Tesla & Bitcoin pic.twitter.com/YSswJmVZhP— Elon Musk (@elonmusk) May 12, 2021

 But hang on!
 On June 14th, he announced they will be accepting Bitcoin once again for Tesla purchases once energy usage becomes clean.
+Not only that but Tesla does accept Dogecoin as well.

 This is inaccurate.
 Tesla only sold ~10% of holdings to confirm BTC could be liquidated easily without moving market.— Elon Musk (@elonmusk) June 13, 2021